jmessou/TBAD-CFD-Visualization/README.md

     3. Matches regions to the true lumen and the false lumen using a file identifying the false lumen as the small or large region
   - **Flow calculations**:

-    4. Computes at each timestep the cross-sectional flow rate and pressure for sthe TL and FL separately
+    4. Computes at all timesteps the cross-sectional flow rate and pressure for the TL and FL separately
   - **OSI and TAWSS calculations**:

     5. Computes the OSI and TAWSS
   - **Visualization**:

-    6. The fluid model with the true lumen
+    6. Shows the fluid model with the true lumen
-    7. The OSI and TAWSS
+    7. Shows the OSI and TAWSS
-    8. The velocity at the cross-sections at a given time step (i.e. systole) or all time steps
+    8. Shows the velocity at all cross-sections at a given time step (i.e. systole) or all time steps
-    8. The velocity streamlines colored by velocity magnitude at a given time step (i.e. systole) or all time steps
+    8. Shows the velocity streamlines colored by velocity magnitude at a given time step (i.e. systole) or all time steps
   - **Screenshots and state file**:

     9. Saves a screenshot of all views
-    10. Writes a state file that can be open in Paraview if more modifications want to be made
+    10. Writes a state file that can be open in Paraview if more modifications are needed
+* **Requirements**: pvpython (Paraview)
 * **Python script**: analysis/paraview/paraview_analyze.py (see config file and python file for more details)
 * **Input(s)**:
-  - A config file, see example.ini, -c or --config (.ini) Paths to all the following inputs should be specified in the config file.
+  - A config file, see example.ini, -c or --config (.ini)

+  Paths to all the following inputs should be specified in the config file.
   - A centerline of the fluid model (can be obtained from SimVascular) (.vtp) **[REQUIRED]**
   - A folder containing the CFD results at each time step in a .vtu format **[REQUIRED]**